16 Apr, 2026

 “Movement is not just about health; it’s a fundamental right for every person to explore their environment and develop their potential,” says Jasmin Ecknauer, founder of the Swiss-based organisation Bewegungsvorschule Bewegigshüsli® (Little Movement House).

-We are delighted to welcome Jasmin to the COFACE network.
-Since 2018, her mission has been to create movement-friendly learning environments that foster inclusion and social equity.
-While the foundation of her work lies in the early years sector (ages 0-4), she has expanded her vision to offer intergenerational movement programmes for everyone from age 4 to 99.
+We are delighted to welcome Bewegigshüsli to the COFACE network.
+Since 2018, their mission has been to create movement-friendly learning environments that foster inclusion and social equity.
+While the foundation of their work lies in the early years sector (ages 0-4), they has expanded their vision to offer intergenerational movement programmes for everyone from age 4 to 99.

 The Bewegungsvorschule Bewegigshüsli Approach: